Nucleon decays into three leptons: Noncontact contributions: Leading-order diagrams

 \section{Leading-order diagrams}

-Using the two- and three-point BNV vertices provided in \cref{app:ChiLBNV-Bl,app:ChiLBNV-BlM}, the QED vertices in \cref{eq:qed}, the strong interactions of the octet mesons and baryons in \cref{eq:qcd}, as well as the neutral- and charged-current weak interactions involving mesons and baryons in \cref{eq:mesonCC,eq:baryonNC,eq:baryonCC}, we can construct all possible leading-order Feynman diagrams for each process. \cref{tab:LO-diagrams} summarizes the diagrams induced by the dim-6 BNV operators for the seven classes of $\Delta F_L=1$ processes listed in \cref{tab:DeltaLF1process}.
+Using the two- and three-point BNV vertices provided in \cref{eq:ChiLBNV-Bl,eq:ChiLBNV-BlM}, the QED vertices in \cref{eq:qed}, the strong interactions of the octet mesons and baryons in \cref{eq:qcd}, as well as the neutral- and charged-current weak interactions involving mesons and baryons in \cref{eq:mesonCC,eq:baryonNC,eq:baryonCC}, we can construct all possible leading-order Feynman diagrams for each process. \cref{tab:LO-diagrams} summarizes the diagrams induced by the dim-6 BNV operators for the seven classes of $\Delta F_L=1$ processes listed in \cref{tab:DeltaLF1process}.
 The crossed diagrams for identical final-state particles are not shown for simplicity.
 These diagrams can be categorized into three types: photon-mediated diagrams, pseudoscalar-meson-mediated diagrams (shown in the last two columns), and diagrams involving weak four-fermion interactions.
 The meson-mediated diagrams with a gray background vanish in the limit of $m_\nu\to 0$, while the diagrams involving weak charged-current four-fermion vertices shown in gray, as well as the meson-mediated diagrams with their intermediate particles highlighted in gray, are subdominant compared to the other retained diagrams in the presence of the same dim-6 BNV vertices.
 Therefore, we omit the diagrams related to gray in the calculations and only keep the dominant contributions from each relevant operator in every process.
+Nucleon decays induced by weak interactions have also been previously employed to constrain BNV operators involving higher generation fermions \cite{Hou:2005iu,Beneke:2024hox}.